4 Essential Skills

 Get Free Articles

 The more different cultures work together, the more cultural competency training is essential to avoid problems.
-Cultural problems can range from miscommunication to actual conflict, all endangering effective worker productivity and performance, as explored in this video about challenges of culturally diverse teams at work.
+Cultural problems can range from miscommunication to actual conflict, all endangering effective worker productivity and performance.

 Managing Cultural Diversity in the Workplace